-I have been testing this recipe for a while, and I have to say it has been a bit of a challenge.
+I have been testing this recipe for a while, and it has been a challenge.
 The challenge is adding the right amount of salt to satisfy everyone’s palate.
 You see, Noubess Jerk Seasoning does not contain salt.
-For this recipe, you have the choice of adding salt or make it without salt – this would be for the low sodium eaters.
-Don’t worry, the Noubess Seasoning contains lots of flavors.
+For this recipe, you can add salt or make it without salt – this would be for the low sodium eaters.
+Don’t worry, and our Noubess Seasoning contains lots of flavors.

 Making the recipe

-The first time I made Roasted Jerk Coconut Chicken, I created the marinade with a blend of my own spices and mixed it with store-bought coconut milk.
-I marinated the chicken for about 2 days, which is a long time, but it was worth it.
+The first time I made Roasted Jerk Coconut Chicken, I created the marinade with a blend of my spices and mixed it with store-bought coconut milk.
+I marinated the chicken for about two days, which is long, but it was worth it.
 Although the chicken was very moist, it lacked salt.
 I opted to change the spice mixture several times and still could not get the right amount of salt.

-Thinking back I truly think because I am afraid of adding a lot of salt to my dishes that I mentally will not add enough when preparing any type of marinades.
-Also, because Coconut Milk is already sweet maybe that is why I cannot figure out the right amount of sodium.
+Thinking back, I genuinely believe that because I am afraid of adding a lot of salt to my dishes, I mentally will not add enough when preparing any marinades.
+Also, because Coconut Milk is already sweet, maybe that is why I cannot figure out the right amount of sodium.

 I recently changed the spice mixture by adding more ground spices.
-And also, I added about 2 tablespoons of the Noubess Jerk Seasoning.
+And also, I added about two tablespoons of the Noubess Jerk Seasoning.

 The end result

-My Roasted Jerk Coconut Chicken was still tasty but the salt may not have been enough for some people.
-I added about 1 to 1 ½ tablespoons of sea salt.
+My Roasted Jerk Coconut Chicken was still tasty, but the salt may not have been enough for some people.
+I added about 1 to 1 ½ tablespoon of sea salt.
 The amount of salt was enough for my family because we do not consume a lot of salt.
 The option of adding additional salt can be in the form of a sauce of gravy.
-Because you can control spices in a sauce or gravy, this is the best way to compliment my Roasted Jerk Coconut Chicken.
+Because you can control spices in a sauce or gravy, adding the right amount of salt also will compliment my Roasted Jerk Coconut Chicken.